acyeh-lab/microbes/scripts/download_assemblies/README.md

-This script downloads all the GCF/GCA assemblies in a given file (we use a search from bv-brc for Akkermansia as as example).
+The script " script downloads all the GCF/GCA assemblies in a given file (we use a search from bv-brc for Akkermansia as as example).

 ## Example run of Akkermansia genomes: